 The pro charges a base fee of $20-$25 per roll and estimates that a medium-sized room needs eight to 12 rolls.
 That's a total of $160-$300 per room.
 The contractor's hourly rate is $40, and they charge for additional hours if the job ends up being more time-consuming than initially estimated.

 High ceilings in wallpapered rooms add to your removal costs.
 There's more paper to strip, which requires more time and ladders or scaffolding to reach the top.

 Older wallpaper is made of paper and attached to the wall with adhesive, which is usually starch-based and designed to provide a mechanical bond between the wall covering and the wall surface.
 This wallpaper can be more difficult (that is, take longer) to remove than some of the more modern, two-ply vinyl wallpapers.

-The quicker your wallpaper is remove, the lower the cost.
+The quicker your wallpaper is removed, the lower the cost.
 And some removal techniques take longer.
 So, while a contractor typically won't charge a different rate depending on the technique, they may charge more for the extra time a technique takes.
-There are three types of wallpaper removal techniques: dry-stripping, soaking, and steaming.
+There are three types of wallpaper removal techniques: dry-stripping, soaking and steaming.

 Dry-stripping, which is just pulling the paper off the wall like peeling off a strip of tape, is the most affordable because it is the fastest.